Background pattern

 In rheumatoid arthritis, treatment with methotrexate is maintained along with Idacio.
 If your doctor decides that methotrexate is not suitable, Idacio can be administered alone.

-If you have rheumatoid arthritis and are not receiving methotrexate along with Idacio, your doctor may decide to administer 40 mg weekly or 80 mg every other week.
+If you have rheumatoid arthritis and do not receive methotrexate along with Idacio, your doctor may decide to administer 40 mg weekly or 80 mg every other week.

 Notes

-Children, Adolescents, and Adults from 2 years old who weigh 30 kg or more
+Children, adolescents, and adults from 2 years of age who weigh 30 kg or more

 40 mg every other week